brunm1/realtime_visualization_gateleen/gapa-cli/README.md

 ## Command line usage:
 Use the -h option to print the following help message:

-Visualization of communication between services powered by Gateleen.
-It parses logs and outputs plantuml.
-If no -f option is given, stdin is used.
-Logs must be in utf8.

     Visualizes communication between services.
     It connects to a communication gateway over websocket, receives communication data, filters it and outputs PlantUml.